 Here are some reasons to have plenty of micronutrients:

-- Vitamin A is essential for testosterone production as seen in these studies.
+- Vitamin A is essential for testosterone production as seen in a study of male twins8.

-- Supplementation with vitamin D can lead to upwards of 25% rise in testosterone.
+- Supplementation with vitamin D can lead to upwards of 25% rise in testosterone9.

-- Vitamin E has been shown to raise testosterone in human and animal studies.
+- Vitamin E has been shown to raise testosterone in human and animal studies10.

 - Minerals zinc, magnesium, selenium, and calcium all contribute to T production.